romaintrovallet/tutorials/NCS_USB-CDC_DFU.md

 mcumgr -c <name> image confirm <hash>
 ```

-Now open a Serial COM port Reader in VSCode or in a standalone app (ex: TeraTerm)
+Now look at your Serial COM port Reader in VSCode or in a standalone app (ex: TeraTerm)

 After pressing the `RESET` button
 You should see the Bootloader swapping the image to another